twbs/bootstrap/docs/layout/grid.md

 - Content should be placed within columns, and only columns may be immediate children of rows.
 - Column classes indicate the number of columns you'd like to use out of the possible 12 per row.
 So if you want three equal-width columns, you'd use `.col-sm-4`.
 - Column `width`s are set in percentages, so they're always fluid and sized relative to their parent element.
-- Columns have horizontal `padding` to create the gutters between individual columns.
+- Columns have horizontal `padding` to create the gutters between individual columns, however, you can remove the `margin` from rows and `padding` from columns with `.no-gutters` on the `.row`.
 - There are five grid tiers, one for each [responsive breakpoint]({{ site.baseurl }}/layout/overview/#responsive-breakpoints): extra small, small, medium, large, and extra large.
 - Grid tiers are based on minimum widths, meaning they apply to that one tier and all those above it (e.g., `.col-sm-4` applies to small, medium, large, and extra large devices).
 - You can use predefined grid classes or Sass mixins for more semantic markup.